-Let’s face it; the world is becoming increasingly digital.
+Let’s face it; the world is becoming increasingly digital, especially when it comes to social media (that's why social media agreements are essential).
 Outsourcing business operations has become a norm.
 With the growth of the internet, many people are also becoming freelancers.
 In the U.S. alone, there are over 50 million freelancers.
 It's also estimated the online workforce across the globe produces approximately $2 billion yearly.
 Today, you can choose to offer clients services without following the conventional, traditional way of reporting to the office.
 As a matter of fact, you can work from anywhere, at any time, for anyone or any organization, doing just about any type of work.

 A trend that has arisen with the increased use of social media for business-related purposes is that businesses are hiring experts for the task of marketing their offerings on social media and managing their social media accounts.
 Therefore, aside from the jobs that freelancers have been typically doing, such as content writing, application development, website design, marketing, accounts, and administrative support, many are now providing social media marketing and management services.